Prayables is a business with a spiritual purpose.

 We create ways to pray with more meaning, more often, and most effectively.

 We are totally committed to finding ingenious ways to bring more prayer to more people.
-We use Facebook, Pinterest, Twitter, Google+.
-There’s PrayBox, an open text box of opportunity for you to give and get prayers.
-You’ll find us in your email, on your smart phone, and (coming soon) the public places where you hang out.
+We use Facebook, Pinterest, Instagram, and Twitter.
+There’s PrayerEngine, an open text box of opportunity for you to give and get prayers.
+You’ll find us in your email, on your smart phone, and everywhere online.
 Some people need a little noodge.
 A reminder.
 An inspiration.
 That’s when we dropkick a ‘lil something for the soul and it lands where and when you need it most.

 We started with the whacky idea that every single one of God’s children has the right to believe what they choose.
 Prayables is a safe and sacred place where tolerance is a virtue.
 It’s a spiritually liberal community.
 And we’re polite about it.
 No shouting matches.
 No arm twisting.
 No trying to win’em over to your side.
 Prayables honors all faith traditions.
 Christians.
 Jews.
 Muslims.
 Nones of the Above.
 Even an atheist would not booed off our pages.
 Though most likely they would wander off disgusted with our absolute love and devotion to God.

 No, your truth is not truer than mine.